merge1973/skyfallmc-docs/docs/introduction.md

 id: docs
 slug: /
 sidebar_position: 1
-title: SkyfallMC
+title: Welcome to the SkyfallMC Docs
 description: SkyfallMC is a Minecraft Server running on Minecraft Java & Bedrock Edition.
-tags:
-  - skyfallmc
-  - welcome
-  - docs
 ---

 # Welcome to the SkyfallMC Docs